 Saturday evening I had the privilege of facilitating a Department of Hope (DOH) conversation.
 Our topic was Finding Hope in Turbulent Times.
-This was a first for me, holding a Department of Hope conversation in partnership with a group that I’m part of, the Catonsville Cooperative Market.
-The event was part of the CCM’s ongoing potluck dinner/workshop series.
+I was excited by the chance to hold Department of Hope conversation in partnership with the Catonsville Cooperative Market.

 I’m consistently impressed by what emerges from these “lightly facilitated” DOH conversations.
-I design a structure meant to provide a safe space for conversation, and to get us started thinking and interacting.
+I use a structure that provides a safe space for conversation, and to get us started thinking and interacting.
 Each time, the thinking goes deep, the sharing is heartfelt and a sense of real connection builds.
 It’s the participants who create the outcomes of the experience.

 I don’t have a specific result in mind for these discussions.
 My goal is to open up thinking and see what emerges through the interactions.
 From there my thought, though my not my requirement, is that each person leaves with a new or renewed commitment to taken action that strengthens hope in themselves and others.